heer-mathukia/ipl-data-analysis/README.md

 Python, Pandas, NumPy, Matplotlib

 ## Key Findings
-Mumbai Indians lead all-time wins with 144, followed by CSK with 138 wins CSK has the highest win percentage among established teams at 58.2% V Kohli is the top run scorer with 8,014 runs at a strike rate of 128.5 AD Russell has the highest strike rate among consistent batters at 164.2 SP Narine is the most economical consistent bowler with 200 wickets at an economy of 6.76 Toss decisions and batting order were also analysed across seasons
+Mumbai Indians lead all-time wins with 144, followed by CSK with 138 wins.
+CSK has the highest win percentage among established teams at 58.2%.
+V Kohli is the top run scorer with 8,014 runs at a strike rate of 128.5.
+AD Russell has the highest strike rate among consistent batters at 164.2.
+SP Narine is the most economical consistent bowler with 200 wickets at an economy of 6.76.
+Toss decisions and batting order were also analysed across seasons.

 ## Notebook
 IPL_Cricket Data Analysis.ipynb — complete analysis with charts and visualizations